-The Voodoo Glow Skulls encouraged that welcoming nature as they headlined the main stage and demanded the moshpits to open.
+Voodoo Glow Skulls encouraged that welcoming nature as they headlined the main stage and demanded the moshpits to open.
 There was a mixture of old punk heads and new generations of punks like kids on the backs of moshers, jamming out to the music.

-They organize the ongoing monthly artwalks, workshops in collaboration with other Riverside art locations along with other events.
+They organize the ongoing monthly Artwalks, workshops in collaboration with other Riverside art locations along with other events.

 One of the many bands that played on the main stage was Badsoma, an experimental indie band from Los Angeles.
 They have played around the LA music scene but have started to branch out to Riverside’s scene last year when they performed at one of the Artwalks.